Minibridge: Scoring

 When a partscore contract is won, declarer's partnership scores their trick points plus 50 bonus points.
 When a game contract is won, declarer scores the trick points (which must amount to at least 100) plus a bonus of 300 points.
+When a small slam (12 trick) contract is won there is an extra bonus of 500 points, and for a grand slam (13 trick) contract the bonus is 1000 points.
 If declarer does not win the necessary number of tricks, then declarer's partnership scores 0 points and the opposing party scores 50 points for every missing trick.
 In the table this is written as negative scores (which do not exist).